ouija/LGWebOSRemote/README.md

 All devices with firmware major version 4, product name "webOSTV 2.0"

-Also tested with @ouija with "webOSTV 3.5"
+Also tested by @ouija with "webOSTV 3.5"

 ## Available Commands
     scan